 - 0,5 dl water

-- Heat the yeast until lukewarm and then add the buttermilk and psyllium.
+- Heat the buttermilk until lukewarm and then add the yeast and psyllium.
 Wait until the psyllium swells and the yeast dissolves.

 - Add the syrup and the salt to the mixture and stir well.